microsoft/hlsl-specs/proposals/xxxx-work-graphs.md

 };

 class EmptyNodeOutput {
-  /// @brief Adds `Count` empty output records to the thread node outputs.
+  /// @brief Adds `Count` empty output records to the node output, where this
+  /// `Count` is specified per-thread.
+The total number added is the sum of
+  /// `Count` values for each thread in the group.
   ///
   /// Must be called in thread group uniform control flow. void ThreadIncrementOutputCount(uint Count);

-  /// @brief Adds `Count` empty output records to the group node outputs.
+  /// @brief Adds `Count` empty output records to the node output, once for the
+  /// group, instead of summing the value across threads.
   ///
   /// Must be called in thread group uniform control flow.
 The value of
   /// `Count` and `this` must be uniform across the thread group.